Milan Cathedral, called Duomo di Milano in Italian, is one of the world’s largest Gothic cathedrals, located in the

 Some of the Cathedral’s highlights are the statue of Bartholomew the Apostle, patron saint of the tanners.
 The saint is depicted with his skin hanging off his shoulders as a reference to the martyrdom he suffered.

-One of the most precious objects housed in the Duomo is situated in the dome behind the altar, it is one of the nails used during the Crucifixion of Christ.
-It is only exposed to the public once a year, on the Saturday closest to the 14 September.
+One of the most precious objects housed in the Duomo is situated in the dome behind the altar, it's one of the nails used during the Crucifixion of Christ.
+It's only exposed to the public once a year, on the Saturday closest to the 14 September.

 The rooftop terrace is practically as large as the whole roof of the Cathedral.
 Tourists can climb to the top and walk along the terrace, while you enjoy one of the most beautiful panoramic views of Milan.
-It is also fascinating to see the roof’s sculptures from up close.
+It's also fascinating to see the roof’s sculptures up close.

-You can either climb to the top by foot (the stairs are fairly comfortable), or you get up by using the elevator, but you will need to pay a surplus.
+You can either climb to the top on foot (the stairs are fairly comfortable), or get up by using the elevator, but you'll need to pay a surplus.

 The crypt is located in the Chapel of Saint Charles Borromeo, where his remains are buried.
 You can also visit the Cathedral Treasure, although in our opinion it isn’t very interesting and there is little to see.